Vacancies

 At Cumbria Futures Federation we work at the heart of our communities.
 Our small secondary schools are inclusive, welcoming and ambitious.
 With a wide range of abilities in each class and an innovative curriculum, our ‘Good’ schools punch well above their weight and provide a unique experience for our students.

-Our small, friendly schools provide excellent opportunities to be involved in school-wide activities as well as the challenge of teaching across the age and ability range.
-You will be ambitious and inspirational in the classroom, determined to ensure all learners achieve, whatever their ability.
-We will give you excellent support whatever stage you are at in your career, with the freedom to be creative and innovative in the classroom and to take on a breadth of responsibilities that are not always available in larger schools.
+Our small and friendly schools provide excellent opportunities to be involved in school-wide activities as well as the challenge of teaching across the age and ability range.
+The right candidate will be enthusiastic, motivated and inspirational in the classroom.
+They will work supportively with our students to ensure all learners achieve the best for their ability.
+As you develop with us, you will have the opportunity to take on a breadth of responsibilities that are not always available in larger schools.
+There may also be the opportunity for the right candidate to progress up the pay scale and take on an extra TLR within the department.

 TO APPLY